ExtensityAI/symbolicai/README.md

 ### File Engine

-To perform file operations we currently only use the file system of your OS.
-We support currently only PDF files and plain text files.
-This is a very early stage and we are working on a more sophisticated file system access and remote storages.
+To perform file operations we currently use the file system of the OS.
+At the moment, we support only PDF files and plain text files.
+This is a very early stage and we are working on more sophisticated file system access and remote storages.
 The following example shows how to read a PDF file and return the text:

 ```python
 expr = Expression()